dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 beginning of the last row.
 This does not take place until output is generated (i.e. it is possible to fill a plane when scrolling is enabled).

-By default, planes bound to a scrolling plane will scroll along with it.
+By default, planes bound to a scrolling plane will scroll along with it, if they intersect the plane.
 This can be disabled with the **NCPLANE_OPTION_FIXED** flag.

 ## Bitmaps